Best for Dual-User System

-At-Home provides emergency protection in the home.
-The system includes a base station with a range of 1,300 feet and a 32-hour backup battery to keep the system running in the event of a power outage, and a personal help button that connects users to the emergency monitoring center.
+The At-Home Landline system includes a base station with a range of 1,300 feet and a 32-hour backup battery to keep the system running in the event of a power outage, and a personal help button that connects users to the emergency monitoring center.
 The personal help button may be worn as a pendant or wristband and is completely waterproof so users can wear it in the shower.
 Fall detection is available for an additional $5 a month.
 Users must have a working landline connection in their home; there is no cellular option for the standard At-Home.

 The At-Home device is LifeFone’s least expensive system, costing $29.95 a month with a monthly payment plan.
 The quarterly and annual plans are both slightly less expensive.
 The quarterly plan costs $27.95 a month, and the annual plan saves users the most money per month, at $22.87 a month.